 “Summer temperatures range from 20 – 24 degrees Celsius, and in the winter they range from -10 to +2,” Sonny told us.
 “We get about 1100mm of rain each year and 330cm of snow – winters are very long, from November to May.”

-I’m travelling as a guest of Princess Cruises World Cruise but all opinions are my own.
+I’m travelling as a guest on a Princess Cruises World Cruise.